EventStore/EventStore-Client-Go/README.md

 KurrentDB is the event-native database, where business events are immutably stored and streamed.
 Designed for event-sourced, event-driven, and microservices architectures.

-This repository contains an [KurrentDB][es] Client SDK written in Go.
+This repository contains an [KurrentDB][kurrent] Client SDK written in Go.

 ## Developing